top of page

 Genetics of psychotic disorders.

-We work closely with Drs.
-Evelyn Bromet and Roman Kotov on the Suffolk County Mental Health Project, currently the longest-running study of first-episode psychosis in the world.
+We study how psychoticism, detachment, and cognition develop over the lifespan, from the premorbid to chronic stages of illness.
+The Prediction of EMerging Psychosis Trajectories (PreEMPT) study is an investigation of how psychoticism, detachment, and cognition develop in early adulthood.
+We also work closely with Drs.
+Evelyn Bromet (professor emeritus) and Roman Kotov on the Suffolk County Mental Health Project (SCMHP), currently the longest-running study of first-episode psychosis in the world.
 We collaborate with researchers leading similar efforts across the globe to understand how symptoms, cognition, and functioning change over the course of illness in psychotic disorders.

 photo-1585159200135-080ea1408fcc.jpg